-- Intentional or reckless disturbance (at any level) - Intentional or reckless obstruction of access to any place of shelter or protection
+- Intentional or reckless disturbance (at any level)

+- Intentional or reckless obstruction of access to any place of shelter or protection

-Works which are liable to affect a dormice habitat or an operation which are likely to result in an illegal level of disturbance to the species will require a European Protected Species Licence (EPSL) issued by the relevant countryside agency (i.e. Natural England, Natural Resources Wales (NB: Hazel Dormouse are entirely absent from Scotland)).
+Works which are liable to affect a dormice habitat or an operation which are likely to result in an illegal level of disturbance to the species will require a European Protected Species Licence (EPSL) issued by the relevant countryside agency (i.e. Natural England).
 The licence is to allow derogation from the legislation through the application of appropriate mitigation measures and monitoring.